 The parallelization for multiple processes is complicated by the fact that the data necessary to perform a reaction calculation for a cell must be distributed to the process that is to run reaction calculations for that cell.
 Particularly, the solution concentrations from the transport simulation must be distributed to the processes at each time step so that the new concentrations are used in the reaction calculations.
 PhreeqcRM uses a client-server model to perform a variety of distributed tasks, including reaction calculations.
 The root process is the client (manager), and the non-client processes are the servers (workers).
 For example, when the method RunCells is called, the manager sends a message to the workers that a RunCells task must be done.
 The workers interpret the message in MpiWorker and run the RunCells method.
 Within the RunCells method, the manager and workers do the reaction calculations for the set of cells for which each is responsible.
 The workers then wait for the next task message in MpiWorker.
-This same manager-worker structure is used by each method that requires action by the workers, including methods that distribute data from the manager to the workers, such as concentrations, saturations, porosities, and methods that retrieve data from the workers back to the manager, such as concentrations, solution volumes, densities, and selected output.
+This same manager-worker structure is used by each method that requires action by the workers, including methods that distribute data from the manager to the workers, such as concentrations, saturations, and porosities, and methods that retrieve data from the workers back to the manager, such as concentrations, solution volumes, densities, and selected output.

-An example of Fortran code that allows an MPI worker to participate in MPI calculations is shown in Table 8.
+An example of code that allows an MPI worker to participate in MPI calculations is shown in Table 8.
 The MPI worker creates a reaction module with RM_Create.
 The number of user grid cells (nxyz) is not important for the workers because the manager sets its value when the worker PhreeqcRM instance is created.
 If the MPI process number (mpi_myself) is greater than zero, the process is a worker, and RM_MpiWorker is called, which is a loop that waits for a task message from the manager.
 The worker then processes tasks from the manager until the manager calls RM_MpiWorkerBreak, which indicates that processing by the worker is complete.
-The worker returns from RM_MpiWorker to destroy the worker’s reaction module and exit from the simulation.
+The worker returns from RM_MpiWorker and exits.

 Table 8: Example code for an MPI worker.